 - Low blood pressure

 Despite the outward emphasis on food, the root causes of anorexia often have more to do with self-esteem and/or control over emotional issues completely unrelated to diet or exercise.
 For this reason, it may be helpful to talk with a therapist if you are worried about your recent weight loss and eating habits.
 You may also find it helpful to talk to your health care provider, who can give you a referral to a registered dietician to help you figure out and improve your nutrition habits.
-In addition, Eating disorder support resources on the Web, offers a variety of online supports.
+In addition, Online eating disorder support resources, offers a variety of online supports.

 You've already taken a brave first step just by considering the fact that your eating and exercise habits might not be healthy.
 By talking with a health professional about your concerns, you can gather the support you need to keep running strong.Alice!